The Glass Key (1935 film)

-The film was remade in 1942, with Alan Ladd in Raft's role, Brian Donlevy and Veronica Lake in the roles previously played by Arnold and Dodd, and William Bendix in Guinn Williams' part.
+The film was remade in 1942, with Alan Ladd in Raft's role, Brian Donlevy and Veronica Lake in the roles previously played by Arnold and Dodd, and William Bendix in Guinn Williams's part.

 Plot

 Paul Madvig (Edward Arnold) controls crime and politics in the city, helped by the brains and brawn of Ed Beaumont (George Raft).
 As he throws his support behind Janet Henry's (Claire Dodd) father, in a political campaign, Paul also plans to marry her.

 Janet's brother Taylor (Ray Milland) is a gambler heavily in debt to O'Rory (Robert Gleckler), a gangster whose club Paul intends to put out of business.
 Taylor, who has been romancing Paul's daughter Opal (Rosalind Keith), is found dead.
 The temperamental Paul falls under suspicion.

 Ed pretends to betray Paul while offering to work for O'Rory's organization.
 He is beaten by Jeff (Guinn Williams), a brutal thug who works for O'Rory, and has to flee for his life.

 Paul is going to face murder charges, but Janet's father knows who is really behind her brother's death.
 It's up to Ed to get him to reveal the truth.